OpenTranslationBible/open-bible/en-GB/24.Jeremiah/md/jeremiah-06.md

 They are all stubbornly rebellious, going about as slanderers.
 They are bronze and iron; they all act corruptly.

 ## Jeremiah 6:29
-The bellows blow fiercely to burn away the lead with fire, but the refining goes on in vain; the wicked are not purged out.
+The bellows blow fiercely to remove the lead with fire, but the refining is in vain; the wicked are not removed.

 ## Jeremiah 6:30
 They are called rejected silver, because the Lord has turned away from them.”